New Substances Fees Regulations (SOR/2002-374)

 New Substances Fees Regulations

-Regulatory Impact Analysis Statement for current regulation (PDF 1.715 MB)
+Regulatory Impact Analysis Statement for current regulation (PDF 1.715 MB, go to page 6)

-Full text of proposed regulation (includes Regulatory Impact Analysis) (PDF 1.22 MB)
+Full text of proposed regulation (includes Regulatory Impact Analysis) (PDF 1.22 MB, go to page 75)

 - New Substances Notification Regulations (94-260) - Repealed